makkes/certman/README.md

 - Valid for 90 days
 - Valid for "TLS Web Server Authentication" (this is the only x509 extended key usage)
-- The subject alternative name (SAN) is set to the same value as the common name in the cnofiguration file.
+- The subject alternative name (SAN) is set to the same value as the common name in the configuration file.

 ## Creating a certificate signing request (CSR)

-The section above skips ove the CSR creation by implicitly creating a CSR and directly creating a certificate from it.
+The section above skips over the CSR creation by implicitly creating a CSR and directly creating a certificate from it.
 If you'd like to create a CSR for submission to an external CA you do so by running the following command:

 ```sh
 certman create csr --out test.csr --privkey-out test.key --config test.yaml